Stefanroets180/my-fuel-log-book/DATABASE_MIGRATION_GUIDE.md

 - Users can view only their own fuel entries
 - Users can create entries only for their own cars
 - Users can update/delete only their own entries
+- Locked entries cannot be deleted (enforced at API level)

 ## Testing Multi-User Isolation